 More formal weekend-long annual conferences, known as WordCamps, are also held in different regions across the world.
 I have attended the London WordCamps in the past, but these are now held virtually because of the pandemic.

 The WordPress community is underpinned by a wealth of online resources such as WordPress blogs (naturally) and social media.
 There’s a huge amount of very helpful information out there.

 Wouldn’t the internet be a very boring place if all websites looked the same?
 Fortunately, WordPress is highly customisable.

 Each website is based on a theme which governs the basic layout and functionality of the site along with the look & feel – the fonts and colours – and there are thousands of themes to choose from.

 The real strength of WordPress though is plugins.
-Plugins are code modules which add functionality to a website, and there are currently nearly 60,000 plugins available.
+Plugins are code modules which add functionality to a website, and there are over 60,000 plugins available.

 These plugins can be used for loads of different things.
-Some of these are widgets that appear on the web page, such as forms, or image carousels, or interactions with social media.
+Some of these are widgets that appear on the web page, such as forms and social media buttons.

 Other plugins add functionality behind the scenes, to the ‘back end’ as it’s known, providing functionality for things like website security and taking backups.

 Lots of plugins are completely free to use, whilst other ‘freemium’ ones let you use the basic functionality for free, but you need to pay to unlock the advanced features.